Frequently asked questions

 What format should we use?

 Use the format provided in the entry form.
-Your entry must be typed with the following format: Arial font, 11 point font, with 1.5 line spacing and margins of 2.5cm.
+Your entry should be typed with the following format: Arial font, 11 point font, with 1.5 line spacing.

 What if our entry is over the page limit?

 Your entry will NOT be considered if it does not meet the page limit requirement.
 Refer to the question above, and to the instructions contained in your entry form.

 is the BIBLIOGRAPHY/reference list included in the page count?

 Yes.
 Your bibliography/reference list is included in your 30, A4 page count.
 Your entry will not be accepted if your document is over 30 pages.

 Can we include hyperlinks to online material within our case study?

 No. The expert panel will not view content contained within hyperlinks.
 We recommend that you cite online content using in-text citations and include the sources in a reference list.

 No. Only one document (up to 30 pages) will be accepted.
 Your evidence should be inserted in your one entry document.
 Save as a PDF file.
 You are, however, welcome to submit a video file to support your entry (see below).